rfinnie/2ping/doc/2ping-protocol.md

 Additional digest types may be added to this specification in the future.

 The entire payload is hashed, from the magic number to the padding, inclusive.
-When computing the MAC hash, the hash value itself is filled with zeroed octets, and replaced with the computed hash.
+When computing the MAC hash, the hash value itself is filled with zeroed bytes, and replaced with the computed hash.
 The MAC hash is computed before the payload checksum, therefore the checksum area must also be zeroed before the MAC hash is computed.

 Use of this opcode is optional and its parameters (whether to use hashing, the digest type and the shared secret) must be coordinated between the two sides ahead of time.